 It looks like Netflix wins the platform category, at least during the launch, although Apple TV Plus could catch up later.

-Disney Plus vs Apple TV Plus: Availability
+Netflix vs Apple TV Plus: Availability

 Apple TV Plus is available in over 100 countries at launch.
 That’s due to the fact that the service does not have any older content.
 Getting the rights to older TV shows and movies in different territories for streaming services costs both time and money.
-That’s while another new service, Disney Plus, is currently available in far fewer markets.

 Of course, Netflix is available pretty much everywhere, because it’s been around a lot longer.
 It’s currently in about 190 countries and territories.
 Only four countries don’t have Netflix: China, North Korea, Crimea, and Syria.